textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 ## User-interface content

-Follows these when writing about Textpattern UIs, which has implications for plugin authors too.[^1]
+Follow these when writing about Textpattern UIs, which has implications for plugin authors too.[^1]

 * Use "*administration side*" correctly when used as an _adjective_ versus a _noun_:
 ** *noun* form (no hyphen is used): E.g.: "The login to the administration side is located at __/textpattern__."
 (Write "administration" out fully to distinguish the place from a person ("admin")